Medical emergencies

 Criminals target aid groups to get money, communication equipment and vehicles.

-The CAR experiences natural disasters and severe weather, including:
+The CAR experiences extreme weather and natural disasters including:

 In the event of an earthquake, volcanic activity or other natural disaster, follow the advice of local authorities.